Becky’s Kitchen at the Mary C. is one of the coolest kitchens around

 But what about a chef who spends her time in one of the only professionally designed cooking kitchens in the state and doesn’t have to depend on the nightly supper crowd to stay open?

-The Mary C. O’Keefe Cultural Center in Ocean Springs touts an art gallery, history museum, live performances and a host of other community services, but the Culinary Café, recently renamed Becky’s Kitchen in honor of patron the-late Rebecca Adams Feder, presents some of the most interesting culinary programs on the Coast.
+The Mary C. O’Keefe Cultural Center in Ocean Springs touts an art gallery, history museum, live performances and a host of other community services, but the Culinary Café, recently renamed Becky’s Kitchen, presents some of the most interesting culinary programs on the Coast.

 Hiers runs the specialty kitchen and is in charge of the Lunch and Learn program and the other cooking classes the Mary C. offers.